harshpreet14/IDC_409_ImageProcessing/README.md

 📍*Pandas*: For managing and analyzing the attendance data.

-## Collecting Training Data
+## 📍Collecting Training Data
 <a name="collecting-training-data"></a>

 Before training the face recognition model, we need a dataset of labeled images representing different individuals.
 Start by gathering images of each person to be recognized.
 Store the images in ```Images``` folder in root directory.

-## Preprocessing and Training the Face Recognition Model
+## 📍Preprocessing and Training the Face Recognition Model
 <a name="preprocessing-and-training-the-face-recognition-model"></a>

 To train the face recognition model, we will use a popular pre-trained model called "dlib_face_recognition_resnet_model_v1."
 This model provides a 128-dimensional face embedding for each face detected in an image.